usalmasyeda/WEB452_SalmasBookStore/SalmasBookStore/README.txt

 - Modified the class and added the using statements
 - Commented out upsert post method
 - Made changes in the productController

+0221

+- Added an Index View
+- Modified the Index Page for Products
+- Created a new product.js file
+- Made the changes needed
+- Added it to the _Layout.cshtml file
+- Made changes in the product.js file in the columns section
+- The application runs successfully (exception shown but it was ignored)
+- Commited to github